alan-turing-institute/defining-done/defining-done.md

 Level 04. **Fine-grain Tests/Unit Tests** Focus on critical/pain points, remove brittleness, modularise and reuseable components

 Level 05. **Error Reporting** Focus on negative cases, informative error communication for external collaboration

-> The first test is about the first instructions in the documentation.
->
-> Input files for the command line, expected outputs.
-Compare the expected and actual (two files)
->
-> tests are about bringing more people into the tool
->
-> Give external people confidence it works and gives people the confidence to change
->
-> Unit tests are brittle
->
-> E2E is user focussed
->
-> For a library, the tests are about the components working in isolation
->
-> Testing becomes the specification
->
-> Start with CI, start with dumy test that passes, and then adding real ones about user cases
->
-> Refactoring the code, still the tests are passing
->
-> E2E treats it as a black box
->
-> Where are the "pain points"/"hotspots" in the code that always break?
->
-> Important positive and negative as tests (who is the user and key use cases from the docs)

 ## Open Release